colinhuckstep/homelab/README.md

 # Description
 This is the Ansible Playbooks for building/rebuilding/adding a node to my homelab.
-The new-host.yml playbook will patch all nodes to latest then install Docker, Tailscale, ~~ControlD~~, PowerPanel (On the node controlling the UPS), Staship Shell, and ~~Portainer Admin and Edge Agents~~.
+The new-host.yml playbook will patch all nodes to latest then install Docker, Tailscale, PowerPanel (On the node controlling the UPS), and Staship Shell.
 Any necessary pre-reqs will be installed either by the pre-reqs role or the role for the specific service.

 ## Assumptions/Pre-sreqs
 - A workstation with Ansible Engine installed and a basic understanding of using Ansible